 Go Mission Bay Camping

-They have a game room, skatepark, basketball court, swimming pools, hot tubs, watercraft rentals, bike rentals, 124-slip marina, restaurant, ice cream shop, market, kids’ activities, and laundry facilities, plus they welcome pets.
+They have a game room, skatepark, basketball court, swimming pools, a giant water slide, hot tubs, watercraft rentals, bike rentals, a 124-slip marina, restaurant, ice cream shop, market, kids’ activities, and laundry facilities, plus they welcome pets.
 Whew, talk about an all-inclusive vacation.

 Bonita Cove at Mission Bay Park in San Diego